Curry Pumpkin Tarts with Rocket Dip

 - 1½ tsp vanilla essence

-- 300ml thickened cream, whipped
+- 300ml cream, whipped

 - Selection of chopped fresh fruit to decorate

-- Preheat oven to a low temperature of 150°C.
+- Preheat oven to a low temperature of 150°C (130 fan forced).

 - Beat egg whites until stiff peaks form.
 Add caster sugar gradually (1 tablespoon at a time) beating at a high speed.
 When the sugar is thoroughly mixed through and a glossy meringue has formed, fold in the vinegar and vanilla.

 - When ready to serve, top the pavlova with whipped cream and a selection of fresh fruit.
-Enjoy!

 Ingredients

-- 2 sheets ready-made puff pastry, defrosted
+- 2 sheets ready made puff pastry, thawed

-- Vegemite, to spread over pastry (according to taste)
+- Vegemite, to spread over pastry, according to taste

 - 1 beaten egg mixed with 1 tbsp water

-- Preheat oven to 200 degrees.
+- Preheat oven to 200°C (180 fan forced).
 Line oven trays with baking paper.

-- Place scrolls on baking trays (flat edge down), allowing room for spreading.
+- Place scrolls on baking trays, flat edge down, allowing room for spreading.
 Brush with egg wash.

 - Bake until golden brown.